dmuss/Minesweeper/README.md

 ## Getting the Game

+### Requirements

+This game requires support for at least OpenGL 2.0 with the ARB_framebuffer_object extension (or alternatively at least OpenGL 3.0) and supports:
+- Windows 8.1 and up
+- macOS Catalina 10.15 and up
+- 64-bit Linux

 ### Download a Release

+Self-contained releases are available for download for Windows, macOS, and Linux.
+Extract the archived folder and run the `Minesweeper` executable.

 ### Build it Yourself

-If you have installed the [.NET Framework](https://dotnet.microsoft.com/en-us/download), this project can be built using most default commands in your build tool of choice.
+If you have installed the [.NET Framework](https://dotnet.microsoft.com/en-us/download), this project can be built and run using most default commands in your build tool of choice.
 Note that `Debug` builds allows the use of the `F12` key to reveal the minefield and any point and "win" the game.